“I feel like I bore people. I want to be more fun and interesting to be around.”

 Be accepting of yourself and everyone else.
 If you’re quick to judge, remind yourself to give everyone a chance.
 Deciding not to judge others will help them relax around you.

 Treat everyone as a soon-to-be friend.
-Have an open, relaxed facial expression and ask friendly questions.
+Have an open, relaxed facial expression and ask questions to get to know the other person.
 Have the mindset that everyone can teach you something, and everyone’s decisions can have merit, even if you would have done it differently.

 You’ll be more fun to be around if people feel that you accept them and what they do without a sign of judgment.